Exidex/qmk_firmware/keyboards/beekeeb/piantor_pro/readme.md

   - All keys of MOD layer except mods are transparent
 - All 4 homerow mods and layer work together
   - Modifiers do not interfere with each other: pressing another modifier will not fire or queue previously pressed modifiers
-  - Releasing modifier key doesn't turn of the mod layer if one modifier key is pressed
+  - Releasing modifier key doesn't turn off the mod layer if at least one modifier key is still pressed
-    - In other words only the last released modifier key disables mod layer
+    - In other words only the last released modifier key disables mod layer (but modifiers are still enabled while layer key is held)
-  - While MOD layer key is held queued modifiers do not get used and stay active
+  - While MOD layer key is held, queued modifiers do not get used and stay active
-  - When MOD layer key is released all active modifiers are released as well
+  - When MOD layer key is released all active modifiers are disabled as well
-  - MOD layer is split into 2 layers: left and right
-    - When modifier key on one side is pressed the other side is disabled
 - Home row mod state is reset if NAV or FN layer key is pressed

 All of this results into an intuitive homerow mods system where you can just press layer, mods and a key without worrying which key to release first and without misfires of mod-tap

 ### Other